-The basis for payment of the performance incentive award is the Annual Incentive Plan, which will tie annual incentive awards to the following distinct segments of the plan:
+The basis for payment of the incentive award is the Annual Incentive Plan, which will tie annual incentive awards to the following distinct segments of the plan:

-- Organizational Performance Outcomes (e.g., Incentive Metrics) - Individual Key Business Objectives (e.g. business goals, leadership) - Discretionary Modifier
+- Organizational Performance Outcomes (e.g., Incentive Metrics) - Individual Key Business Objectives (e.g. business goals, leadership)

-All participants will have Organizational Performance Outcomes as part of their Annual Incentive Plan, and will be subject to the Discretionary Modifier discussed later (see Discretionary Performance Adjustments, page 17).
-However, the sSpecific Organizational Performance Outcomes may vary from participant to participant.
+All participants will have Organizational Performance Outcomes as part of their Annual Incentive Plan.
+Specific Organizational Performance Outcomes may vary from participant to participant.
 Participants may or may not have Individual Key Business Objectives.

-Organizational Performance Outcomes will be quantifiable metrics that reward for PCTMC pre-approved performance criteria in the following performance categories such as the following:
+Organizational Performance Outcomes will be quantifiable metrics that reward for PCTMC pre-approved performance criteria in categories such as the following: